ukf/mdrpi-match-idp-ext/README.md

 ## Installation and Configuration

+You can download `.zip` and `.tar.gz` distributions of the plugin from the [GitHub project's releases page](https://github.com/ukf/mdrpi-match-idp-ext/releases).
+These are signed using one of the developers' PGP keys, available from the [`PGP_KEYS.asc`](doc/PGP_KEYS.asc) file in the `doc` directory.

 For installation and configuration instructions, refer to the [`INSTALL.txt`](doc/INSTALL.txt) file in the `doc` directory.

 ## Copyright and License